SirMotte/FoundryVTT-Theme-Hearth/README.md

    - Calibri Light = calibril.ttf
    - Calibri Light Italic = calibrili.ttf
    - ![grafik](https://user-images.githubusercontent.com/82598692/219112725-4fa775f9-6529-4a4b-ab03-58106a02dca6.png)
-   - Make sure that the Font Family Custom within Ernies's Modern UI settings is set to Calibri
+   - Make sure that "Font Family Custom" within Ernies's Modern UI settings is set to Calibri.
    - ![grafik](https://user-images.githubusercontent.com/82598692/219114063-7663e23c-0c78-4920-9d07-8d2135c68ecb.png)
-   - I don't know how to handle this on Linux or Mac, sorry.

 This should be it.
 Happy testing and bug hunting.
 Please report any findings to me either on Discord (Sir Motte#1305) or use the GitHub issue tracker.